data-catering/data-caterer-docs/docs/index.md

 ## Why use Data Caterer

 - **Catch bugs before production**: Bring stability to your data pipelines
-- **Speed up your development cycles**: Fast feedback during testing
+- **Speed up your development cycles**: Fast feedback testing locally and in test environments
 - **Single tool for all data sources**: No custom scripts needed
 - **No production data or connection required**: Secure first approach, fully metadata driven
 - **Easy to use for testers and developers**: Use either UI, Java, Scala or YAML